What is considered a plus size? It shouldn't be hard to define, but it is.

 Don't worry about shopping in stores that are labeled “plus size.”
 If you feel good, and think you look good, that's the only measurement you'll ever need.

 Join the Plus Size Nerds Facebook group.
 We're a fun group of women who like sharing deals and sales, and supporting each other when times get tough.
-It's a closed group, so you will be asked a couple of questions, and then you're in!
-After you join, be sure to introduce yourself.
-We'd like to say hi!
+It's a private group, so you will be asked a couple of questions, and then you're in!